top of page

 • Divorce: Assisting individuals and families in coping with the challenges and emotional impact of divorce or separation.

-• Sexuality and gender: Supporting clients in exploring and understanding their sexual orientation and gender identity.
+• Sexuality & Gender: Supporting clients in exploring and understanding their sexual orientation and gender identity.

 Modalities:

-• Nature and experiential therapy: Incorporating the healing power of nature and engaging in experiential activities to promote self-discovery and personal growth.
+• Nature & Experiential Therapy: Incorporating the healing power of nature and engaging in experiential activities to promote self-discovery and personal growth.

 • Cognitive-Behavioral Therapy (CBT): Utilizing CBT techniques to identify and modify negative thought patterns and behaviors that contribute to emotional distress.